Rayality/MatchFynder/journals/kristen_lynch.md

 --A reflection on any design conversations that you had --At least one ah-ha! moment that you had during your coding, however small

+## 7/28/2023

+--Aha! deploying things is hard and hard to debug

 ## 7/27/2023

 --Integrated changes as a group